HiAS7/The-Sauce-Book-Online/_classes/Fighter.md

 apparent.
 You have advantage on saving throws made to avoid falling off your mount.
-If you fall off your mount and descend no more than 10 feet, you can land on your feet if you’re not incapacitated.\
+If you fall off your mount and descend no more than 10 feet, you can land on your feet if you’re not incapacitated.<br/>
 Finally, mounting or dismounting a creature costs you only 5 feet of movement, rather than half your speed.
 ##### UNWAVERING MARK